hurly-burly/WeatherAnalytics/README.md

 ## Description

-The application calls OpenWeather API to fetch historical data for last 5 days for 10 different locations whose latitude and longitude is given.
+The application calls OpenWeather API to fetch historical data for last 5 days for 10 different locations whose latitude and longitude are given.

 ## Table of contents